 Bias contributed by the Al-based system is due to the holistic use of the application.
 This includes overall system design and associated choices that may impact the way the users of the Al-based system perceive the outcomes, contributing to bias.
-Bias contributed by Al-based systems shall only be examined after considering the biases contributed by all the above sources.
-Instances of discrimination in Al-based systems may arise due to the following:
+Bias contributed by Al-based systems shall only be examined after considering the biases

-Process factors Technical factors

-System design User journey map
+Process factors Technical factors System designDisparate errorsAccessibility User journey map

-Disparate errors

-Accessibility